ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

              - command: show version
                output: json

+FIXME Add link to network doc with all the details for Platform Agnostic Modules

+In 2.4 we introduced the concept of Declarative Intent Modules.
+Declarative intent modules are designed to provide playbook designers a set of network modules that perform declarative configuration tasks on network devices.
+This includes the ability to declaratively describe a configuration set.
+In addition, declarative intent modules will also provide a means for declaratively expressing the intended ephemeral state of configuration resources.

+FIXME Add link to network doc with all the details for Declarative Intent Modules

 The following changes apply to:

 * FIXME List modules that have been ported to new framework in 2.4 - Link back to 2.3 porting guide